stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 CSV reader we started implementing in chapter
 [Functor and Friends](Functor.md).
-I moved some of the data types and interfaces from that chapter to their own modules, so we can reimport them here without the need to start from scratch.
+I moved some of the data types and interfaces from that chapter to their own modules, so we can import them here without the need to start from scratch.

 Note that unlike in our original CSV reader, we will use